A Kernel Two-sample Test for Dynamical Systems: Two-sample Test for Dynamical Systems

-where $\kappa$ is the threshold of the kernel-two sample test with significance $\alpha$, then we can conclude that $\mathbb{P}_X \neq \mathbb{P}_Y$ with high probability $1-\alpha$. \end{prop} \begin{proof} Essentially, we leverage the introduced notion of MMD-mixing to enforce independent data samples.
-Once we mitigate the correlations, we are comparing i.i.d.\ random variables and thus, can apply \citet{gretton2012kernel}, which gives us guarantees on the speed of convergence of \eqref{eq:MMDemp} and thus, high confidence threshold $\kappa$ for the test. \end{proof} \begin{rem} In practice, the autocorrelations will always be greater than zero.
-Also, it is important that either both systems have the same mixing speed or $a^*$ corresponds to the slower system.
-Empirically, we can control the dependence and make it arbitrarily small by increasing the time shift $a$.
-By adapting the concentration results inside the kernel two-sample test, \ie McDiarmid's inequality, we can directly embed significant autocorrelations in the test statistic and potentially be more data-efficient.
+\begin{rem} By adapting the concentration results inside the kernel two-sample test, \ie McDiarmid's inequality, we can directly embed significant autocorrelations in the test statistic and potentially be more data-efficient and have tighter bounds.
 These results, however, would require further technical assumptions (\cf Assumption 3.1. in \citep{cherief2019finite}) and are left for future work.
 Here, we focus on introducing an efficient, sound, and practically relevant statistical test for dynamical systems. \end{rem}